How is vaccine safety demonstrated?

-Any reports of adverse effects made by doctors and parents are subject to close scrutiny, and those in authority will determine whether the review warrants further investigation.
-Links between vaccines and serious or rare conditions are also considered.
+Any reports of adverse effects made by doctors and parents are subject to scrutiny, and those in authority will determine whether the review warrants further investigation.
+Links between vaccines and severe or rare conditions are also considered.

 What happens during the investigation?

-If any problem with a flu vaccine problem is identified, the TGA will intervene, and immunisation program managers and health authorities will also be involved in the investigation.
+If any flu vaccine problem is identified, the TGA will intervene, and immunisation program managers and health authorities will also be involved in the investigation.

 Some of the aspects that will be investigated include the manufacturing processes, vaccine quality and studies of unvaccinated and vaccinated individuals who have and haven't experienced reactions.
-If the problem is found to be serious, the authorities may consider a range of actions, including suspension of the use of the vaccine.
+If the problem is serious, the authorities may consider a range of actions, including suspension of the use of the vaccine.